tam17aki/ace-isearch/README.md

 #### `ace-isearch-use-ace-jump` (Default:`t`)
 If this variable is set to `nil`, `ace-jump-mode` is never invoked.

+If set to `t`, it is always invoked if the length of `isearch-string` is equal to 1.

+If set to `printing-char`, it is invoked only if you hit a printing character to search for as a first input.
+This prevents it from being invoked when repeating a one character search, yanking a character or calling `isearch-delete-char` leaving only one character.

 #### `ace-isearch-input-idle-delay` (Default：`0.5`)
 Delay seconds for invoking `ace-jump-mode` and `ace-isearch-function-from-isearch` described below during isearch.